vivqu/vivqu.github.io/_posts/2024-03-10-office-design.md

 Neal Zimmerman documents beautiful home offices in [At Work At Home: Design Ideas for Your Home Workplace](https://amzn.to/48MTvam).
 He outlines the key elements of a well-designed home office:

 > Why do some of these spaces work and others fall short?
 I've reviewed hundreds of home workplaces, and I've concluded that those that are the most successful have three basic features in common.
-First, they help their occupants _balance the two sides of their lives_--work life and home life--in a way that is harmonious not just for them, but also for the people with whom they share their living and working space.
-Second, the workplace is _well planned and well organized_; it allows the user to work in a "CEO" environment--that is, with Comfort, Efficiency, and Organization.
+First, they help their occupants _balance the two sides of their lives_—work life and home life—in a way that is harmonious not just for them, but also for the people with whom they share their living and working space.
+Second, the workplace is _well planned and well organized_; it allows the user to work in a "CEO" environment—that is, with Comfort, Efficiency, and Organization.
 Third, a successful home workplace has a _personal spirit about it_, which is a reflection of its occupant.
 It's this personal spirit that stimulates home workers to do their best work.

 So after years of suboptimal offices, enough was enough.
 I mustered the energy to research and plan improvements to the office.
 Hours and hours of time went into implementing the changes.
 Finally, I feel like we've reached a high quality steady state where that _personal spirit_ has started to present itself.